Orzo Salad with Chickpeas and Kale

 - Drain a can of garbanzo beans, rinse well with cold water, and let them drain.

 - We used a whole bunch of curly kale which was four cups of packed kale after it was trimmed.
 You could definitely get by with a little less.

 - Finely chop half of a red onion.

 - Measure the crumbled Feta cheese.

-- Mix together the lemon zest and juice, white balsamic vinegar, ground cumin, salt, and pepper and then whisk in the olive oil to make the dressing.
+- Mix together the lemon zest and juice, white balsamic vinegar (affiliate link), ground cumin (affiliate link), salt, and pepper and then whisk in the olive oil to make the dressing.
 (This might be more dressing than you need, but it’s delicious on cooked vegetables or green salad.)

 - I meant to take a picture of the orzo, kale, garbanzos, and red onion mixed together with the dressing before I gently mixed in the Feta, but you will have to use your imagination for that step!

 - Be careful to mix this gently so you don’t end up with mush!)
 Serve right away.

 More Tasty Salads with Pasta: